 - g.
 The Program Director is required to attest to the resident's satisfactory performance, competence, and completion of the program.
 The Program Director is expected to sign on behalf of the program, not as an individual. - h.
-Each resident is required to maintain a record of the number and type of obstetric and gynecologic procedures performed during residency to demonstrate the adequacy of their operative experience.

-3. Limitation of Eligibility
+Each resident is required to maintain a record of the number and type of obstetric and gynecologic procedures performed during residency to demonstrate the adequacy of their operative experience. - 3.
+Limitation of Eligibility

 All candidates must attain certification within eight years of graduation from residency.
 A candidate will not be eligible to apply for the Qualifying Examination if more than eight years have elapsed since the completion of residency training.
 Years spent in an ABOG or ACGME OB-GYN subspecialty (fellowship) training program or second residency will not count toward the 8-year limit.
 However, when there is an interval of one or more years between the completion of residency training and the start of additional ACGME approved training, that year(s) will count toward the 8-year limit.
-If a candidate is unable to take the 2020 Qualifying Examination due to reasons associated COVID-19, their eligibility will be extended by one year.

 Physicians who fail to become certified within eight years will be required to complete a minimum of six months of supervised practice at a hospital affiliated with an ACGME-accredited training program to regain eligibility to apply for the Qualifying Examination.

-For additional information on regaining eligibility, please see the Policy on Regaining Eligibility for Initial Certification in the Policies Section in the "About ABOG" tab at www.abog.org.
+For additional information on regaining eligibility, please see the policy on Regaining Eligibility for OB-GYN Certification in the Policies Section in the "About ABOG" tab at www.abog.org.
 Once the supervised practice is completed, the physician will have four years to become certified.